 (1) Designated Holidays.
-The following days are designated as official holidays to be observed by all full-time employees, excluding Police Department employees, each year ("Designated Holiday"):
+The following days are designated as official holidays to be observed by all regular full-time employees, excluding Police Department employees, each year ("Designated Holiday").
+The designated holiday is the actual calendar date of the holiday.
+Regular, part-time employees will observe these designated holidays only for the purposes of overtime pay.

-New Year's Day

-Martin Luther King Day

-Thanksgiving Day

-President's Day Friday after Thanksgiving Day

-Memorial Day Christmas Eve Independence Day Christmas Day Labor Day New Year's Eve
+New Year's Day Martin Luther King Day President's Day Memorial Day Juneteenth Independence Day Labor Day Veteran's Day Thanksgiving Day Friday after Thanksgiving Day Christmas Eve Christmas Day New Year's Eve